Rodica Stănoiu: Life and career

 Both during and after Stănoiu's ministerial service, her relationship with the pre-1989 Securitate secret police under Communism came under scrutiny.
 In autumn 2006, the CNSAS, an institution charged with investigating Securitate affiliations, declared her a collaborator based on a law later found unconstitutional.
 In response, she challenged the verdict and quit the PSD, joining the PC several months later.
 According to the CNSAS, while working at the ICJ in the 1980s, Stănoiu, code-named "Sanda", signed fifty-one notes reporting information about her colleagues, including her future boss Năstase, to the Securitate.
-Although graphologists have attested that the handwriting is hers, she claims the notes are forgeries and refuses to comment of whether she collaborated with the secret police.
-A June 2012 ruling by a court in Oradea, where she requested the case be moved in order to avoid media publicity, upheld the CNSAS verdict, confirming that Stănoiu was "Sanda" and did collaborate with the Securitate.
+Although graphologists have attested that the handwriting is hers, she claimed the notes were forgeries and refused to comment of whether she had collaborated with the secret police.
+A June 2012 ruling by a court in Oradea, where she requested the case be moved in order to avoid media publicity, upheld the CNSAS verdict, confirming that Stănoiu was "Sanda" and had collaborated with the Securitate.
 The ruling is subject to appeal.
 In January 2001, her first major appointment while minister was former top Securitate official General Marian Ureche as director of the ministry's intelligence service.
 Later, he was revealed to have been Securitate supervisor at the ICJ, and she fought to keep him until the extent of his involvement in controversial intelligence work before and after 1989 emerged and led to his ouster in November 2003.

+Stănoiu died on 3 December 2025, at the age of 86.